 In this new virtual world, texting has been one of the most prominent modes of communication; in fact, nowadays more than ever in the dating and relationship worlds.
 This rise brings with it new manners, behaviors, and, of course, the unwritten rules.
 One such term that has brought many discussions and debates is “double texting.”.

 Double texting is a situation whereby a person sends two or more messages in succession without receiving a response to the first message.
-Some people consider it bad practice, while others regard it as normal; however, the truth is that double-texting is an act of great importance, which can be interpreted in many various ways depending on the context, relationship dynamics, and individual texting habits.

 In this paper, we shall elaborate on double-texting in greater depth and why it happens, when it is appropriate, and what it reveals about modern relationships in respect of the act of communication.